draghuram/kubeconcepts/source/containers.rst

 containers share the kernel.

 The most important point to note is the fact that container processes run directly on the host.
-As can be seen in the following picture, there is no intermediate layer between kernel and applications, as is the case with virtualization such as `vmware`_ and `VirtualBox`_.
+As can be seen in the following picture (*source: docker.com*), there is no intermediate layer between kernel and applications, as is the case with virtualization such as `vmware`_ and `VirtualBox`_.

 .. image:: images/containers.png
+  :target: docker.com

 So if the container processes run directly on the host, what stops them from seeing each other or even affecting each other?
 That is